ianmhuff/maze_generator/maze_generator/readme.txt

   - Messages will be printed to notify you at the start and end of maze generation.
   - Note that the nodes will clear their surroundings in order to produce the maze.
   - Running the function again after maze generation is complete will erase the existing maze and generate a new layout.
+  - If generation appears to be "stuck" (i.e. taking longer than expected or otherwise unresponsive) or if you wish to end generation early, run /function maze:end_generation to manually end maze generation.
+    - You should then be able to run /function maze:start_generation again with correct behavior.

 4. Manage nodes